berlino/berlino.github.io/_pages/about.md

   - /about.html
 ---

 :man_technologist:  I am now a postdoc at MIT, working with [Yoon Kim](https://people.csail.mit.edu/yoonkim/).
 I finished my PhD at the University of Edinburgh, advised by [Ivan Titov](http://ivan-titov.org/) and [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/index.php).
+Prior to my PhD, I worked on structured prediction with [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).

 During my PhD, I primarily focus on addressing several generalization challenges that arise in executable semantic parsing (e.g., text-to-SQL parsing), namely *domain generalization*, *learning from weak supervision* and *systematic generalization*, based on methodologies of **latent discrete structure learning** (e.g., separable permutation)  and **specialized learning objectives** (e.g., meta-learning).
-Prior to my PhD, I worked on structured prediction such as nested entity recognition with [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).

 Currently, I am interested in exploring how these methodologies can be extended to address similar challenges in related tasks such as machine translation and program synthesis.